Segedunum: Subsequent history

 Sometime round about 400 AD the fort was abandoned.
 For centuries the area remained as open farmland, but in the 18th century, collieries were sunk near the fort and the area gradually became a populous pit village.
 Eventually, in 1884, the whole fort disappeared under terraced housing.

 In 1929 some excavations were carried out which recorded the outline of the fort.
 The local authority marked out this outline in white paving stones.
 In the 1970s the terraced houses covering the site were demolished.
+The singer Sting (musician) grew up in one of the demolished houses.

 A section of Hadrian's Wall was excavated and a reconstruction built in the early 1990s.
 The Segedunum project began in January 1997 with a series of excavations in and around the Fort, as well as the construction of the bath house and the conversion of former Swan Hunter shipyard buildings to house the new museum.
 Segedunum Roman Fort, Baths & Museum opened to the public in June 2000.